How to Find the Best Estate Agents Near Me

 There are no mandatory regulations in the UK for anyone thinking of starting an estate agency.
 You don’t need to pass tests, prove your property chops or demonstrate relevant experience.
 All you need is the money to set yourself up.

-Fortunately, this isn’t how estate agents typically operate, and you’ll find that most of them do it because they have experience and are passionate about the profession.
+Luckily, this isn’t how estate agents usually work.
+Most of them do their job because they have experience and love what they do.
 Even better, there is a professional body for estate and letting agents, Propertymark, who regulate their members, even though it’s not required by UK law.

 What is Propertymark?

-Propertymark is a leading membership body that holds property agents to account and sets standards adhered to across the industry.
+Propertymark is a leading membership body that holds property agents accountable and sets standards across the industry.
 Launched in 2017, Propertymark combines five different associations – ARLA, NAEA, NAVA, ICBA and APIP – into one entity.
 It covers every major aspect of property, from buying and selling to renting and letting.

 How does Propertymark regulate agents?

-Propertymark regulates its members’ activity with a code of conduct and rules that includes disciplinary action for instances of noncompliance.
+Propertymark has a code of conduct for its members.
+This code includes rules and disciplinary actions for those who do not follow them.
 Membership for agents is conditional on meeting Propertymark’s conduct and rules.

 It offers agents guidance, advice and research so agents can perform their job to the highest level.